Cat Coughing — Is It Asthma, Hairballs, or Something Worse?

 How do I prevent coughing in my cat?

 Use low-dust litter, brush your cat regularly to reduce hairballs, and keep your home smoke-free and free of strong chemical odors.
-Regular vet checkups help catch asthma, heart disease, and other chronic conditions early, before coughing becomes severe.
+Keep cats on year-round heartworm prevention if you live in an endemic area.
+Regular vet checkups help catch asthma, chronic bronchitis, and other chronic airway conditions early, before coughing becomes severe.

 Can stress cause my cat to cough?